cabforum/code-signing/docs/CSBR.md

 d. __Certificate Field:__ Other subject attributes
    __Required/Optional:__ Optional
-     [EDITOR: The following is rewritten to import language from the BRs in section 7.1.4.2.2.j] __Contents:__ Other attributes MAY be present within the subject field.
+   __Contents:__ Other attributes MAY be present within the subject field.
 If present, other attributes MUST contain information that has been verified by the CA. Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 ##### 7.1.4.2.3 Subject distinguished name field - Non-EV Code Signing Certificates